Beautiful Perchten in Ebensee

 Other Slow Travel Tips here.

-Source Schön Perchten von Ebensee: Research on site with the support of Upper Austria Tourism.
-However, our opinion remains our own.
+Source Schön Perchten von Ebensee: On-site research with support from Upper Austria Tourism.
+Our opinion, however, remains our own.

 Text: © Copyright Monika Fuchs and TravelWorldOnline